PumpHero/verify/README.md

 # Pump Hero Client-Side Verification

+You can find the basic JS magic at the top of js/ph.js.
+Ignore the bloat, we copy-pasted most of it from our landing site.

 You can download the repo as a ZIP and just open *verify.html* in your browser to run it offline, or if you want to compile it yourself, first install dependencies by running:

 >npm i